SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Experiments

 \section{Experiments}

-In this section, we first evaluate the accuracy of the generated pseudo labels compared with ground truth labels.
-Then, we use the pseudo labels to train point cloud instance and semantic segmentation networks respectively and test their performance.
-Finally, we compare the annotation efficiency of different label forms with a fixed labeling time.
+In this section, we first evaluated the accuracy of the generated pseudo labels compared with ground truth labels.
+Then, we conducted experiments to show the performance of point cloud instance and semantic segmentation with our pseudo labels.
+Finally, we compared the annotation efficiency of different label forms with a fixed labeling time.

 We adopted the ScanNet~\cite{dai2017scannet} dataset to conduct our experiment.
 ScanNet is a widely used large-scale real-world indoor 3D dataset, containing 1,201 training scenes, 312 validation scenes, and 100 hidden test scenes.
 The dataset has 40 object classes, and the evaluation of semantic segmentation is conducted on 20 classes.
 For instance segmentation, the wall and floor classes are ignored and only 18 classes are used for evaluation.
 We annotated seg-level labels in all the 40 classes, where we trained the SegGroup network on these labeled classes.
 We report the results on 18 classes for instance segmentation tasks and 20 classes for semantic segmentation tasks.